kadir-gunel/XLEs.jl/README.md

 # XLEs.jl

 Algorithms for bilingual lingual embedding alignments.
-This is the direct re-implementation of [vecmap](https://github.com/artetxem/vecmap) which was written in python.
-Right now, the unsupervised bilingual alignment is implemented.
-The supervsied version is pretty simple once you have a training data set.
+This is a direct re-implementation of [vecmap](https://github.com/artetxem/vecmap), originally written in Python.
+Currently, the unsupervised bilingual alignment is implemented.
+The supervised version is relatively simple once you have a training dataset.
 Just use the ```maporthogonal``` function.
-This will rotate the source space towards the target space; but also use a test set just to be sure.
-You can download datasets from vecmap repository.
-You will also need word embeddings, either train your own embeddings or just download from different sources like GloVe repo, MUSE or vecmap (again).
+This will rotate the source space towards the target space, but it's advisable to use a test set for verification.
+You can download datasets from the vecmap repository.
+You will also need word embeddings; you can either train your own embeddings or download them from various sources such as the GloVe repository, MUSE, or vecmap (again).

-Be aware that these algorithms do not align different representations that are trained with different models.
-What does it mean?
-It simply means that unsupervised alignment algorithms do not guarantee you to align, for instance, GloVe and FastText embeddings.
-It can but it may not.
+Please note that these algorithms do not align different representations trained with different models.
+What does this mean?
+Simply put, unsupervised alignment algorithms do not guarantee alignment between, for instance, GloVe and FastText embeddings.
+It can happen, but it's not guaranteed.

-I wrote a complete chapter in my phd thesis about this phenomenon.
-And there seems to be no silver bullet which can rule them all.
-Sorry.
+I dedicated a whole chapter in my Ph.D. thesis to this phenomenon of cross-model alignment, and it appears that there is no one-size-fits-all solution; there's no silver bullet that can address all scenarios.